gregory-astill/gregory-astill.github.io/index.md

 ### My Career & My Approach

 I graduated from Brigham Young University with a B.A. in International Relations in 2011 and from Washington State University with a Ph.D. in Economics in 2016.
 Since 2016 I have been employed by the Economic Research Service in the U.S. Department of Agriculture.
-My approach to research, data analysis, and life is captured in the question, "<i>How would I know if I were wrong?</i>".
+My approach to research, data analysis, and life is captured in the question,

+<i>How would I know if I were wrong?</i>

 The scientific method and Karl Popper's criterion of falsifiability are built on a similar line of reasoning.

 When it comes to research, I carefully assess the quality of sources and what information exactly they convey.
 When it comes to data analysis, I code defensively, use principles of reproducibility, and perform regular tests to confirm that the results are not contaminated with errors.